fabiospampinato/fetch-shim/readme.md

 # Fetch Shim

-A tiny isomoprhic Fetch function, it just gives you the native one if available, or the one from [`undici`](https://github.com/nodejs/undici).
+An isomoprhic Fetch function, it just gives you the native one if available, or the one from [`undici`](https://github.com/nodejs/undici).

 ## Install